jegentile/PEKCModel/README.md

 - offspring_human_capital_exponent - exponent for next-generation human capital (beta)
 - proportion_of_economy_remaining_after_revolution- the proportion of the economy that exists after a revolution (mu)
 - population_generator - object that describes the population for the given simulation
+- progenty_generator - object describing how wealth is passed from one generation to the next

 Population Generation